Alpha Anywhere Runtime License

-To create an installation program for your application you can use the Alpha Anywhere Installation Maker , or you can use a 3rd party program (such as InstallShield or Wise Install Maker ).
+To create an installation program for your application you must use a 3rd party program such as InstallShield or Wise Install Maker.

 You should install the Alpha Anywhere Runtime on each user's local machine.
 DO NOT INSTALL A SINGLE COPY OF THE RUNTIME ON A SERVER FOR USERS TO SHARE FROM THEIR DESKTOPS.
 Doing so could result in serious performance degradation.